Tygron/tygron-ai-suite/README.md

 ```
 # Replace <PATH_TO_CONDA> with the path to your conda install
 source <PATH_TO_CONDA>/bin/activate
 conda init
-anaconda-navigator
+conda activate tygronai
+jupyter notebook
 ```
-In case Anaconda was installed at /home/user/anaconda3, the <PATH_TO_CONDA> is /home/user/anaconda3/bin/conda
+In case Miniforge was installed at /home/user/miniforge3, then <PATH_TO_CONDA> is /home/user/miniforge3